-The College of Law has a carefully planned curriculum, offering students both required and elective courses.
-Our required courses emphasize traditional core subjects—including all subjects tested on the California Bar Examination—and skills essential to the effective practice of law, such as legal research and writing.
-During Summer sessions, students may choose from a wide range of elective courses focused primarily on areas of legal practice.
+Required courses emphasize traditional core subjects—including all subjects tested on the California Bar Examination—and skills essential to the effective practice of law, such as legal research and writing.
+During summer sessions, students may choose from a wide range of elective courses focused primarily on areas of legal practice.

-Both campuses have been accredited by the Committee of Bar Examiners of the State Bar of California for over 25 years.
-In keeping with our mission to offer high quality, yet affordable, legal education, neither campus has sought nor presently expects to obtain accreditation from the American Bar Association.
+For more than 30 years, the Colleges of Law has been accredited by the Committee of Bar Examiners of the State Bar of California.
+It is accredited as one law school with two campuses.
+In keeping with its mission to offer legal education that emphasizes both academic excellence and accessibility, the Colleges of Law has not sought accreditation from the American Bar Association.

-Graduates of the College are educationally qualified to sit for the Bar Examination in California.
-Admission to the practice of law within the State of California is governed by the Office of Admissions of the State Bar.
+Juris Doctor graduates of the Colleges of Law are academically qualified to sit for the California Bar Examination.
+Admission to practice law within California is governed by the Office of Admissions of the State Bar.

-The Committee does evaluate the traditional criteria for law school admission—academic grade point averages and, in some cases, LSAT scores—but other considerations are also very important.
-For example, the applicant’s life experience, maturity, moral character, employment or volunteer experience, and ability to communicate may weigh heavily in the admissions decision.
-All admissions decisions, including the award of transfer credit, are within the sole discretion of the College.
+The Admissions Committee evaluates the traditional criteria for law school admission—academic grade point averages and, in some cases, LSAT, CLEP and TOEFL scores—but other considerations are also very important.
+For example, the applicant's life experience, maturity, moral character, ability to communicate, and employment or volunteer experience may also weigh heavily in the admissions decision.
+Most students admitted to the J.D. program hold a bachelor's degree from a regionally accredited college or university; some have advanced degrees and professional school credentials.
+We also admit qualified graduates with an associate's degree, or 60 semester units of academic college credits, from a regionally accredited institution.
+Eligible transfer students may also be admitted.
+All J.D. admissions decisions, including the award of transfer credit, are within the discretion of the Colleges.

 # of Credits Required: